netlify/netlify-plugin-secrets-manager/README.md

 The plugin supports context based secrets, to allow injecting AWS secrets only to builds with a specific deploy context.
 To configure the context for a secret, add a tag to it via AWS secrets manager with a name of `NETLIFY_CONTEXT` and value of `production`, `deploy-preview`, `branch-deploy` or any branch name in your `git` repository.

+As a result, the plugin will inject the AWS secret only to builds with the matching deploy context or branch.

 >To learn more about deploy contexts, visit [Netlify's documentation](https://docs.netlify.com/site-deploys/overview/#deploy-contexts)

-As a result, the plugin will inject the AWS secret only to builds with the matching deploy context.

 ## Additional configuration